Wangxiaoyue-lab/PICASSO/scRNA_analysis/README.md

 [1] "Your project name is: MSC"
 ```

-The script will load 'Seurat' and 'tidyverse' automatically
+The script will load `Seurat` and `tidyverse` automatically

 ## Use the functions provided in utils.R

 ### `save_file`

-1. save_file() generates a file name and writes data to that file.
-It is used when saving data, plots, and other output from the model.
+1. `save_file `generates a file name and writes data to that file.
+It is used when saving data, plots, and other outputs.
 2. It can be used when saving a single object:
    `save_file(file = "test.rds", data = data, fun = saveRDS)`
-3. or when saving multiple objects to the same file.
-This is useful when saving a list of objects, or when saving a large data frame to a csv file.
+3. Or when saving a large data frame to a csv file.
    `save_file(file = "test.csv", data = data, fun = write.csv, row.names = FALSE, col.names = TRUE)`
-4. or when saving a pdf file:
+4. Or when saving a pdf file:
    `save_file(file = "test.pdf", fun = pdf, width = 8, height = 6)`
 5. If no file name is provided, the function pastes `work_dir`, `project_name`, and `name_string`, which I often use.